Online Analytic Exemplar-Free Continual Learning with Large Models for Imbalanced Autonomous Driving Task: Related Works

-\paragraph{Prototype-based CL} Prototype-based approach has emerged as a viable solution to catastrophic forgetting problem by maintaining prototypes for each category, thereby ensuring new and old categories do not share overlapping representations.
+\textit{Prototype-based CL} has emerged as a viable solution to the catastrophic forgetting problem by maintaining prototypes for each category, thereby ensuring new and old categories do not share overlapping representations.
 For instance, the PASS \cite{Zhu_2021_CVPR} differentiates prior categories through the augmentation of feature prototypes.
-In a similar vein, the SSRE \cite{Zhu_2022_CVPR} introduces a prototype selection mechanism which incorporates new samples into the distillation process, thereby emphasizing the dissimilarity between the old and new categories.
+In a similar vein, the SSRE \cite{Zhu_2022_CVPR} introduces a prototype selection mechanism that incorporates new samples into the distillation process, thereby emphasizing the dissimilarity between the old and new categories.
+The ProCA \cite{ProCA_Lin_ECCV2022} adapts the source model to a class-incremental unlabeled target domain.
 Furthermore, the FeTrIL \cite{Petit_2023_WACV} offers another innovative solution to mitigate forgetting.
 It generates pseudo-features for old categories, leveraging new representations.
+However, a major challenge to the prototype-based CL is that old prototypes may be inaccurate during the CL process.
+Several approaches \cite{PRAKA_Shi_ICCV2023, ESSA_Cheng_TCSVT2024, NAPA-VQ_Tamasha_ICCV2023} are proposed to address this issue.